 We will contact you to arrange a suitable screening date and send notices home to parents about the screening.
 After the screening, we will contact the parents/guardians of students who require follow–up.
 We send vision screening results directly to parents/guardians shortly after screening.
 We also share screening results with school principals if parents/guardians have consented to sharing these results with the school.

-We provide free eye glasses to a limited number of children from low income families.
-A financial statement from families is not required.
-Please limit your requests to families with limited resources.
-Families receiving social assistance must first apply through their local Ministry of Child and Family Development Office.
+Families receiving social assistance can apply through their local Ministry of Child and Family Development Office.
 The BC Healthy Kids Program also helps low-income families with the basic cost of eye ware for children.